 ♦ Alexandrine – is a couplets system, distich, iambic hexameter with plain rhymes.
 Alexandrine is a French verse of twelve syllables with a caesura in the middle and, respectively, with obligatory stresses on the sixth and twelfth syllables; it’s a line rhyme to form a couplet.
 According to one version, it got its name from the ancient poetic work of the 12th century “Novel of Alexander the Great”, wrote by this verse.
 According to another version Alexandrine was named by the school in Alexandria, Egypt, where iambic hexameter was the most popular verse meter.
 The first documented examples are from the 11th century. (“Charlemagne’s Journey to Jerusalem and Constantinople”).
 Alexandrine became the dominant verse of French classical tragedy (Corneille, 1606 84; Racine, 1639 99).
 Victor Hugo and others Romantic poets in their contest against the classicism violated caesura’s restraint, making freer placement of accents in the lines.

 “….In strife to throw upon the shore a gem

 Outvieing all the buds in Flora’s diadem.”

 ♦ Alcaic stanza – named after the ancient Greek poet Alcaeus (7 -… 6 centuries BC).
-Latin poet Horace was introduced it in the Roman versification, therefore sometimes called “the Horatian” stanza.
-In Germany it was used mostly Klopstock and Hölderlin.
+Latin poet Horace has introduced it in the Roman versification, therefore sometimes called “the Horatian” stanza.
+In Germany, it was used mostly Klopstock and Hölderlin.
 Stanza has four verses – the first and second represent Alcaeus hendecasillabus (11 syllables).
 The third verse is composed of nine syllables (enneasyllabus), the fourth consists of ten syllables (decasillabus).